lokrim/Heart-Disease-Regression/README.md

-# Heart Disease Prediction using Logistic Regression
+# Heart Disease Prediction using Linear Regression

-This project uses a **Logistic Regression** model to predict the likelihood of a patient having heart disease based on a set of medical attributes.
+This project uses a **Linear Regression** model to predict the likelihood of a patient having heart disease based on a set of medical attributes.
 The implementation is done in a Jupyter Notebook using Python, Pandas, Matplotlib, and Scikit-learn.

 ## Dataset